Outdoor Education at The Off Grid Ark

 Learning to navigate with map and compass is a core skill in our outdoor education programs.

 Few experiences connect students to nature and teamwork like paddling together on the water.
-Our canoe program takes place on the Gatineau River above the Paugan Dam, a wide, calm stretch with no current to worry about — making it ideal for learning.
+Our canoe program takes place from the Low Boat Launch on Gatineau River above the Paugan Dam (5.7km from the Camp) a wide, calm stretch with no current to worry about — making it ideal for learning.

 We provide everything you need: